 By managing your money the old fashion way….using cash you are more likely to be successful with budgeting your money.

-We used a cash budget when the place I was employed went bankrupt leaving me jobless.
-Converting our finances to a cash budget was the easiest thing we could do to manage our money and guarantee we knew where each dollar was being spent.
+We used a cash budget when the place I was employed went bankrupt leaving me jobless a couple years ago.
+Converting our finances to a cash budget was the easiest thing we could do to manage our money and guarantee we knew where every dollar was being spent.

 What Is The Cash Envelope System?